 Over three floors.
 Three bedrooms: 1 x double, 1 x ground floor double, 1 x adult bunks.
 Bathroom with bath, basin and WC.
 Ground floor shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.
 Second floor sitting room with sofa bed and woodburner.

 The attractive, unspoilt rural village of Maulds Meaburn in the Lyvennet Valley is ideally placed for exploring the Lake District, Eden Valley and the Yorkshire Dales.
 Hunter Davies described the village as "one of the most beautiful villages in the country".
 It is a quiet picturesque village in Cumbria not far from the Eden Valley and about six miles from Appleby-in-Westmorland.
 It forms part of the parish of Crosby Ravensworth and stands either side of Lyvennet Beck which flows from the south through Crosby Ravensworth and finally enters the River Eden near Temple Sowerby.
 Nearby Appleby sits at the heart of the lush Eden Valley, and is one of the loveliest towns in the north of England and was originally the county town of Westmorland.
 Appleby is a major stop on the Settle-Carlisle Railway, which is one of the most beautiful railway journeys in Britain; still today, many of the old steam trains wend their way along this line and over the awe-inspiring Ribblehead viaduct.
 Visit Appleby in June and experience the famous Horse Fair, the largest Romany gathering in Europe, enjoy a walk on the Pennine Way at Dufton, or explore one of the local cycle trails.
 With the delightful Pooley Bridge, Penrith and the magnificent Lake District within easy reach, this is an ideal holiday location.

-Note: The property is next to a herd of dairy cows.
+Note: The property is next to a dairy farm.